MisterPhilip/awesome-adobe-launch/README.md

 #### Migrating to Launch

-*A few resources on migrating to Launch.*
+*A few resources on migrating to Launch.
+Reminder that you have until [2020-07-14 to migrate](https://medium.com/launch-by-adobe/dtm-plans-for-a-sunset-3c6aab003a6f)!*

  * [Common DTM to Launch Migration Issues](https://techdocs.searchdiscovery.com/adobe-solutions/dtm-to-launch-migration/most-common-issues) - Search Discovery's most commonly found issues when migrating to Launch.
  * [DTM to Launch Assessment App](https://www.searchdiscovery.com/solutions/partners/adobe/adobe-launch/dtm-launch-assessment/) - Search Discovery's tool to evaluate the migration readiness of your DTM container.
  * [DTM to Launch Migration Series](https://33sticks.com/dtm-launch-migration-series-1-options-considerations/) - 33 Sticks DTM to Launch migration series.
  * [Migrating from DTM to Launch](https://medium.com/launch-by-adobe/migrating-from-dtm-to-launch-57548251a86d) - Ben Robison from Adobe covers the migration process.

+#### Tutorials

+*Tutorials that cover various aspects of using Launch.*

+ * [Adobe Experience Cloud Core Services Tutorials](https://docs.adobe.com/content/help/en/core-services-learn/tutorials/overview.html) - A collection of how-to videos and tutorials to make you a power-user of Adobe Experience Cloud Core Services.

 #### Recommended Blogs